Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 - Wait a few hours before removing the excess coffee.

-You can mix vinegar with iron (from steel wool) and apply it over stained wood to shade it darker.
+Mix vinegar with iron (from steel wool) and apply it over stained wood to make the wood color shade darker.

 Mix a few spoons of tea in hot water until it becomes thick.
 After sanding the wood, wait until the tea gets cold, apply (wipe it) over the wood, and wait 3 hours.
 After 3 hours, the wood will have a darker color shade.